Blendify/blender-manual/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 .. figure:: /images/SS-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform.jpg

-   Figure 7 - Properties Editor > Object Data Context > Vertex Groups Panel with Assign Button and influence Weight Slider highlighted.
+   Figure 7 - :menuselection:`Properties Editor --> Object Data --> Vertex Groups`
+   with *Assign* Button and influence *Weight Slider* highlighted.

 Once all these steps have been carried out, the Bones of the Armature Object should be associated with the Vertex Groups with the same names as the Bones.
-You can then select the Armature Object and switch to Pose Mode in the [3D View Editor Header > Mode Select Button].
+You can then select the Armature Object and switch to Pose Mode in the :menuselection:`3D View Editor Header --> Mode Select Button`.
-See figure 8.
+(See figure 8).

 .. figure:: /images/ST-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform.jpg

-   Figure 8 - 3D View Editor Header > Mode Select Button] set to Pose Mode, with Armature Bone highlighted in Cyan and effecting the Mesh Object
+   Figure 8 - :menuselection:`3D View Editor Header --> Mode Select` set to Pose Mode, with Armature Bone highlighted in Cyan and effecting the Mesh Object